How to Measure and Increase Whole Body and Brain OxygenBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 Total brain oxygen content

-If we look at this Graph showing brain oxygen levels in one cross section, we can notice that oxygen distribution is very inhomogeneous.
+If we look at this Graph showing brain oxygen levels in one cross-section, we can notice that oxygen distribution is very inhomogeneous.
 The most oxygenated area is around the hypothalamus, which is also the most ancient or primitive brain present even in the simplest creatures like worms.
-The hypothalamus is responsible for primitive reflexes and bodily reactions, and it is generally the most active area of the brain.
-Since nerve activity requires more oxygen, nature provided the hypothalamus with a rich network of arteries to provide more blood (and oxygen).
+The hypothalamus is responsible for primitive reflexes and bodily reactions, and it is generally the most active area of the whole brain.
+Since nerve activity requires more O2, nature provided the hypothalamus with a rich network of arteries to provide more blood (and oxygen).

 Total oxygen content in the body

-A simple DIY test to measure body and brain oxygen content
+A simple DIY test to measure whole body and total brain oxygen content